Little League team that beat Mountain Ridge admits to cheating

 The team “knowingly and without approval expanded its boundaries to include territory that belonged to other leagues and falsified boundary maps used to determine eligibility unbeknownst to players.”

-Jackie Robinson West beat Mountain Ridge 7-5 in the U.S. final in Williamsport, Pa., before losing to South Korea in the Little League World Series title game.
+Jackie Robinson West beat Mountain Ridge 7-5 in the U.S. final in South Williamsport, Pennsylvania, before losing to South Korea in the Little League World Series title game.

-“I think we all moved on from it and it’s finally time to bury the hatchet and not leave the handle sticking out,” said Ashton Cave, the local firefighter and Little League manager who led Mountain Ridge to its historic run as the first team from Nevada to qualify for a Little League World Series.
+“I think we all need to bury the hatchet and not leave the handle sticking out,” said Ashton Cave, the manager who led Mountain Ridge to its historic run as the first team from Nevada to qualify for a Little League World Series.
 “We all make mistakes in life.
 Everybody does.

 “I’m glad somebody is taking responsibility for their actions.
 That seems to be pretty un-American these days, always pointing the finger at others.
-Had we hit the ball a little better and scored a few more runs than they did, it wouldn’t have mattered.”
+There was a much bigger lesson to be learned.
+Eventually, you’re going to get caught.
+Seven years later, that was finally figured out.”

-It was in February of 2015 when Jackie Robinson West was stripped of its U.S. title for violating rules in regards to rewriting boundaries.
+Jackie Robinson West was stripped of the U.S. title in February 2015 for violating rules in regards to rewriting boundaries.
 Little League then shipped the championship banner to Mountain Ridge in a large envelope.

-It arrived with no note of congratulations, no suggestions on where to display it, no instructions on protocol.

 The team also received a key to the city upon its return from Williamsport, was honored with a parade and presented with an 8 feet by 12 feet recognition wall at its home park.